alinamarasca/practice-code-review/src/intersection/README.md

   Inspired by 'Code with tkssharma' [channel on youTube](https://www.youtube.com/watch?v=em4zXfZsfds)

 - the set object let me to store unique values of any type.
-In order to have a result without duplicates I had to store the elements in a set to filter and make them unique.
+In order to have a result without duplicates I had to add the elements in a set. `Set()` doesn't allow duplicates to be pushed into the object.
+-
 - Array.from.
 Converted to array again.

 ## Use cases